yawaramin/dream-html/README.md

 ## What

-This library started as a simple HTML library; it has evolved into something more over time.
+This project started as a simple HTML library; it has evolved into something more over time.
 Here are the highlights:

 - Closely integrated with the [Dream](https://aantron.github.io/dream/) web